nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

    invokes `Expenditure.propetyList()` on this line, which returns an `Expenditure`.
 This is repeated until the designated terminator is read from the `Scanner`.
 3. `Expenditure` creates a `PropertyList` to stores its properties into.
-   Then, it makes a series of `PropertyList::setValue` calls to save each of its attributes.
+   Then, it makes a series of `PropertyList.setValue()` calls to save each of its attributes.
 4. Once all attributes have been processed, `PropertyList::serialize` is called, and this serialized `PropertyList` is returned by `Expenditure::serialize`.
 5. These serialized expenditures are aggregated into an `String`, which is returned